SaraYamil/BeldiFoodWebstack/README.md

 - Browse our diverse menu
 - Make reservations online
 - Explore our special events and offers
-- Get directions to our restaurant location

 ## Technologies Used

 - HTML
 - CSS
 - JavaScript
-- Bootstrap (for responsive design)
 - React JS

 ## Deployment